Lykov family: Family members

-Publications
+Media

 The story of the Lykov family was told by the journalist Vasily Peskov in his book Lost in the Taiga: One Russian Family's Fifty-Year Struggle for Survival and Religious Freedom in the Siberian Wilderness (1994).
 Peskov had written a series of reports on the family in the Komsomolskaya Pravda newspaper in 1982.
 The book became a bestseller in France, and the film rights were acquired by director Jean-Jacques Annaud.

 Far Out: Agafia's Taiga Life is a documentary film about Agafia Lykova at the age of 70.

 Agafia is a documentary film about Agafia Lykova, produced by RT (Russia Today).
 It chronicles the history of Old Believers in Russia, the difficulties experienced by the documentary crew in travelling to Agafia's residence, the history of the Lykov family, animosity between Agafia and Yerofei Sedov, and Agafia's life in the taiga.

+During her isolation during the COVID-19 pandemic, author Elizabeth Gilbert heard about the family and was inspired to write a novel, The Snow Forest.
+However, publication of the book was put on indefinite hold following public criticism, mostly from Ukrainians, that a book about Russia would be released during the Russian invasion of Ukraine.